Biochemistry & Biophysics

 |Hispanic or Latino||1,412|

-Biochemistry appeals to people across the globe.
+Students from other countries are interested in Biochemistry, too.
 About 6.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea